girishg4t/loan-application-system/README.md

 ### How to run the application
-1) Create .env file with variable
+1) Create .env file in Backend folder with variable
 ```sh
 PORT=8080
 API_KEY=super-secret